 Appeals are a very specialized area of criminal law.

-Our experienced Dallas criminal appeals team represents clients in appeals at a federal and state level.
-Please call our board certified criminal appellate lawyers at (214) 720-9552.
+Our experienced Dallas criminal appeals lawyers represent clients in appeals at the federal and state level.
+Please call our board-certified criminal appellate lawyers at (214) 720-9552.